Juvenaly of Alaska: Life

-Martyrdom
+Death

 Father Juvenaly died in the village of Kuinerrak at the mouth of the Kuskokwim River sometime in 1796.

 False accounts of the circumstances of his death became widely known first through the writings of Ioann Veniaminov and later through the so-called diary of Fr.
 Juvenaly, which was fabricated by Ivan Petroff.
 Veniaminov (1840, II: 155–156/1984: 235) writes:

 Petroff's "A daily journal kept by the Rev. Father Juvenal" has been proved by Lydia T. Black beyond all doubt to be a fabrication: "This mildly uninspiring document, which contradicts both Church and Native traditions about the saint's activities, was summarized in Bancroft's influential History of Alaska and accepted for a century as a major primary source.
 However, it is now very strongly suspected of being a forgery written by one of Bancroft's assistants."